-This breed originated from the Friesland area, near northern German and Holland.
+This breed originated from the Friesland area, near northern Germany and Holland.
 Its primary purpose is to produce milk.
 It is one of the best milk-producing sheep out there in terms of sheer milk production.
 It can produce up to 300-600 liters of milk per lactation.
 Some individual animals have been reported to produce over 900 liters of milk.

 To provide such high-quality milk, the sheep must be given a high-quality diet as well.
 For this reason, their care needs are a bit higher than some other sheep breeds.